Alternatively Delivered Programming: What is it?

 Click here for a complete set of rules for alternatively delivered programming.

-Supreme Court Commission on CLE rules allow SC Bar members to use Alternatively Delivered programming (i.e., telephone or internet based programming) to obtain up to 6.0 hours of MCLE each reporting period.
+Supreme Court Commission on CLE rules allow SC Bar members to use Alternatively Delivered programming (i.e., telephone or internet based programming) to obtain up to (as of May 1st, 2019) 8.0 hours of MCLE each reporting period.
 These hours may come in any increment and may cover any type of credit required or allowed.
 Hours earned via Alternatively Delivered Programming may not be “banked” to the next reporting period.

 South Carolina Commission on CLE and Specialization Rules require that each “live webcast” or “On-Demand” internet based (online) program must include a mechanism that will track attendance.
 SC Bar-CLE online programs include automated “checkpoint(s)” which require the viewer to click on an ON-SCREEN PROMPT (mere listening does not qualify and if you miss a prompt your participation will not be verified).
 Each SC Bar-CLE On-Demand or live webcast program will include “checkpoint(s)” prompts.
 These prompts will cover your screen and remain visible for 90 (ninety) seconds.
 You must click on EACH prompt in order to receive full credit for the program you are viewing.

 Live and Replay Teleseminars: What are they?